Springfield Mall (Pennsylvania)

 Springfield Mall is a 589000 sqft regional shopping mall located approximately 10 mi southwest of Philadelphia in Springfield Township, Delaware County, Pennsylvania.
 It is located just off Interstate 476 (the "Blue Route") along Baltimore Pike, near its busy intersection with Pennsylvania Route 320.
-It is serviced by a number of SEPTA bus lines as well as the mass transit system's Route 101 trolley line at the Springfield Mall station, a rarity for suburban Philadelphia shopping malls, many of which are served solely by bus routes.
+It is serviced by a number of SEPTA bus lines as well as the SEPTA Metro D1 (former Media Line) at the Springfield Mall station.
+This is a rarity for suburban Philadelphia shopping malls as many of which are served solely by bus routes.

-Springfield Mall is owned jointly by the Simon Property Group and the Pennsylvania Real Estate Investment Trust (each with a 50 percent stake), and is managed by PREIT.
+Springfield Mall is owned jointly by the Simon Property Group and PREIT (each with a 50% stake), and is managed by PREIT.

 It is currently anchored by a 192000 sqft Macy's and Target, the latter replacing a 186000 sqft Strawbridge's anchor store.

-Full service dining options include Carrabba's Italian Grill.
-Fast food dining options include Sbarro, Auntie Anne's Pretzels, Asian Bistro and Tony Luke's.
+The mall has the full service restaurant, Ruby’s Cajun with additional fast food restaurants such as Auntie Anne’s and Sbarro.

 History

+20th century

 Springfield Mall opened on September 19, 1974, under the development of Springfield Associates.
 The original two anchor stores were Bamberger's and John Wanamaker.

+On October 30, 1985, Sylvia Seegrist, a 25-year-old paranoid schizophrenic, went on a shooting spree in the mall, killing three and wounding seven others until she was disarmed by other shoppers.

-The Bamberger's was converted to a Macy's in 1986.
+Bamberger's was converted to a Macy's in 1986.
 John Wanamaker closed in 1995 and was reopened as Hecht's the same year.
 In 1997, the Hecht's was converted to Strawbridge's.

+21st century

 In 2005, PREIT and Kravco Simon acquired the Springfield Mall from Springfield Associates LP for $103.5 million.

 Strawbridge's closed in 2006 following the sale of its parent company to the same parent company as Macy's.
-The building was sold to Target in 2008 and demolished fall 2008, The new Target was constructed following the Strawbridge's demolition in December 2008 and though 2009 up to the completion in September 2009, The new Target store opened on October 11, 2009, on the same site, coexisting with the nearby Target store opened in 1997 in a former Strawbridge & Clothier, the area's first Target.
+The building was sold to Target in 2008 and demolished fall 2008.
+The new Target was constructed following the Strawbridge's demolition and opened on October 11, 2009, coexisting with the nearby Target store opened in 1997 in a former Strawbridge's, the area's first Target.

-1985 shooting spree

-On October 30, 1985, Sylvia Seegrist, a 25-year-old paranoid schizophrenic, went on a shooting spree in the mall, killing three and wounding seven others until she was disarmed by other shoppers.